Of course, you should start blogging this year (2026) and beyond.

 Keyword Research

-Given everything equal, keyword research is the most qualified method or way to find a profitable blog niche in any market today.
+Given everything equal, keyword research is the most effective way to find a profitable blog niche in any market today.

 You’re working with users’ data and real-life market studies.

 You’re in the market doing research.
-Look for your target audience and study the information you can gather about your potential audience and market.
+Identify your target audience and study the information you can gather about your potential market.

 This is a lot different from blindly creating a blog based on passion.